 - If she is married again to another man.

 If the wife is capable of maintaining herself, then the husband is not liable to pay the interim maintenance also.
 Moreover, if the husband is in such a position that he is unable to maintain himself and pay the court fees for the proceeding and the wife can self- sustain, then in such cases also the court may direct the wife to pay such court proceedings fee.

 Custody of the Child

-The law always favors woman, but only as long as they are exploited, therefore it is not right to say that the man has no right or very few reasons to divorce in India.
-An aggrieved husband can always approach the court to seek a divorce, and the court will favor the party which is exploited out of the wedlock.
+The law always favours women, but only as long as they are exploited, therefore it is not right to say that the man has no right or very few reasons to divorce in India.
+An aggrieved husband can always approach the court to seek a divorce, and the court will favour the party which is exploited out of the wedlock.
 Men in India also have many rights in divorce.
 All they need to do is seek a good lawyer and take advantage of the remedies available.